MahadevVasista/Mycode/ODSC-Conference-Syllabus.md

 ## Introduction

 This tutorial will ramp up the attendee very quickly on the Microsoft Bot Framework, providing sample code upon which to base a bot experience.
 It will help attendees decide if they want to make a bot to solve a repetitive task they have encountered or they know might be useful to others.
 User experience will be heavily emphasized to create the best bot experiences.
-Components will be laid out for the attendee and if they have an Azure subscription the registration and publishing portion can be performed (the bot may still be tested locally).
+Components will be laid out for the attendee.

 ## Duration

-Approximately 50 minutes
+Approximately 90 minutes

 ## Prerequisites for hands-on-labs